alyxq/Remaining-Balance-Netsuite/README.md

 ```

 #### Line Item Logic
 Line items in Netsuite are presented as a list and require line# to be called on.
-To caputure the Line #, iterate through the item list by leveraging [For Loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) in Javascript
+To caputure the Line #, iterate through the item list by leveraging [For Loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for)